delorum/simple-net/README.md

           <version>1.0</version>
       </dependency>

-Currently only Scala 2.10.1 supported.
+Currently only Scala 2.10.1 is supported.

 SBT
 ---